-- Sampling of rocks; collecting water samples for analyzing cations, anions; noble gases (helium) and carbon dioxide; - Measuring Total Dissolved Solids, water temperature and conductivity; - Analyzing geological structures, these are fracture, fault and tectonic fissures; - Exploration by using geophysics methods Transient Electro Magnetic and Vertical Electric Sounding; and - Finding new geothermal manifestations in the Rungwe area.
+- Sampling of rocks; collecting water samples for analysing cations, anions; noble gases (helium) and carbon dioxide; - Measuring Total Dissolved Solids, water temperature and conductivity; - Analysing geological structures, these are fracture, fault and tectonic fissures; - Exploration by using geophysics methods Transient Electro Magnetic and Vertical Electric Sounding; and - Finding new geothermal manifestations in the Rungwe area.

 Geo-electric Soundings (VES - Schlumberger array) and Transient Electromagnetic (TEM) were the geophysical methods selected.
 Low resistive layers encountered in the subsurface, together with promising geochemical results indicated possible geothermal activity encouraging further surveys.
 Due to these first results, later in June/July 2007, additional integrated surveys were carried out and the results have encouraged the project to move further to locate a potential geothermal reservoir.
 Transient Electromagnetics (TEM) and additional Magnetotellurics (MT) were applied this time.
+The same geophysical methods were applied in the zoomed area around Lake Ngozi during2009 - 2010 field work.